 Magento PWA is undoubtedly a key feature in enhancing site performance, as PWA has the ability to deliver greater speed for mobile users, compared to other mobile platforms and native apps.
 Speeding up your Magento site performance with PWA not only satisfies Google’s Speed Tests, but your users will benefit greatly from a better site experience.
 There are three available options for Magento PWA integration, including utilizing Magento 2 PWA Studio, contacting a Magento PWA provider, and using Magento 2 PWA Theme.
 If you are considering building your own Magento PWA, SimiCart provides a comprehensive and cost-effective solution to help you leverage your site’s performance.

 - Merge and minify JS and CSS files:

 The internal link structure contains all the pages on your Magento site and its relationship.
 Crafting a good internal linking structure helps search engines crawl your site without any difficulty and understand its structure easier.

 A great network of internal links can be built by using the related product feature on Magento default settings.
 In the Catalog, go to Products, then choose a product you want to edit its internal link structure.
 Go to Related Products, Up-Sells and Cross-Sells > Related Products > Add related products.
 Now you only have to add all URLs of the related products you want to display on that particular product page.

 Magento SEO Optimization is not a simple task, but it requires a huge amount of time and effort in order to make your website appear on page one.
 There is no single tactic to help you do that, and it’s also essential to combine some useful techniques to get the best results.
 We hope that our article can help you get a fresh view of some best actionable SEO practices and tips to fully optimize your Magento store for search engines.
-For more information on SEO optimization, leave us a message and we will reply back to you.
+For more information on SEO optimization, check out our SEO services right now.